Joshb-hub/Joshb-hub/README.md

 ---

 ### 📈 Business Development Intern — Banao Technologies
-Bridged technical and business teams — less code, more strategy and communication.
+Bridged technical and business teams as a business analyst focused on outreach — less code, more strategy and communication.
 - Ran large-scale professional outreach campaigns
 - Assisted with SEO initiatives to boost visibility
 - Improved internal communication tracking workflows